 If you get a distribution code No. 5 in box 3 of a 1099-SA, it means you did not use all distributions from your account for qualified medical expenses.
-That means you must report some of the distribution on your tax return.
+That means you must report at least some of the distribution as income on your tax return.

 MSA distributions not used for qualified medical expenses are subject to the same tax consequences as HSAs.
 You report taxable and tax-free distributions on Form 8853, and calculate the 20 percent additional tax on the taxable portion of your distributions directly on the form.
 Taxable MSA distributions are reported on your tax return the same way that HSAs are, but the notation you make on the “other income” line should be “MSA.”
 (Again, TurboTax will fill in the right forms for you.)

 Let an expert do your taxes for you, start to finish with TurboTax Live Full Service.
 Or you can get your taxes done right, with experts by your side with TurboTax Live Assisted.
 File your own taxes with confidence using TurboTax.
 Just answer simple questions, and we’ll guide you through filing your taxes with confidence.
 Whichever way you choose, get your maximum refund guaranteed.